 If any of these are the case, you should provide as much evidence to support your argument.

 If your car was stolen, then your appeal should include a copy of your crime reference number as evidence that the parking ticket is not your responsibility.

 Otherwise, the parking ticket is the responsibility of the owner of the vehicle and not the driver.

 Driving a motorbike/scooter

-Are subject to the same restrictions as a car or van.
-There are some Councils that offer discounts for bikes or free designated spaces.
+These are subject to the same restrictions as a car or van.
+There are some councils that offer discounts for bikes or free designated spaces.

 My car has been clamped/towed away